 pastry from sticking to the counter and to ensure uniform thickness, keep

 lifting up and turning the pastry a quarter turn as you roll (always roll from

-place the rounds into the muffin tins.
-Place about a teaspoon of mincemeat
+place the rounds into the muffin cups and top with a heaping teaspoon of

 minutes or until the pastry has lightly browned.
 Remove from oven and cool

 on a wire rack.
-Dust with confectioners' sugar (icing/powdered) before
+If desired, dust the Mince Pies with powdered sugar before

 serving.
-Serve warm or at room temperature.
+Serve warm, at room temperature or cold.
 These tarts freeze very